 “Especially for a chronic disease like diabetes, having a good relationship with your patients is very important, and language can be a huge barrier,” she says.

 In November 2020, Wright’s dream came true with the clinic’s grand opening.
-Held weekly on Tuesday afternoons, the clinic is located in the Diabetes Institute at UW Medicine’s South Lake Union campus.
+Held weekly on Tuesdays, the clinic is located in the Diabetes Institute at UW Medicine’s South Lake Union campus.
 Patients can self-refer or seek a referral from their healthcare provider.

-With financial support from the community, says Wright, they could add two much-needed positions: a social worker and a cultural navigator.
+With support from the community, they could add several much-needed positions: a social worker, a psychologist and a nurse.
 Social workers connect patients to social support, nutrition and financial counseling services.
-Cultural navigators help patients fill out forms, arrange transportation and schedule appointments.
-They can also serve as translators between English-speaking providers and Latinx patients.
+Psychologists can help with the mental health issues that can arise from managing a complex, chronic disease and its complications.

-In addition, the clinic will give medical students and residents opportunities to learn about caring for Latinx patients and how cultural differences affect healthcare.
-Understanding a patient’s background, says Wright, is key to helping them manage their health.
+In addition, the clinic also gives medical students, residents and fellows opportunities to do rotations.
+They learn about caring for Latinx patients, social determinants of health and how cultural differences affect healthcare.
+Understanding a patient’s background and learning to build trust, says Wright, is key to helping them manage their health.

 “For example, Latinx patients use a lot of herbal products or natural remedies, but if they don’t feel comfortable with their providers, they won’t mention it — and that might make a difference,” says Wright.
 “Knowing what kind of foods Latinx people prefer, and having realistic expectations and sustainable goals, is all part of cultural care.”